POS-CWS/Misc-tools/readme.md

 #### Usage

+Choose the folder that you wish to count.
 If a target folder with a large number of files is chosen, it may take some time to complete.
 Once finished, the subfolder counts will be both printed to the console and saved in a text file called "file counts.txt" (which is not overwritten - consecutive runs will output a numbered variation on this, such as "file counts (2).txt").

 #### Understanding the output